 Infrared (IR) Support

-Excellent support for IR and UV, since there is no blocking filter in the camera.
+Excellent support for NIR and NUV, since there is no blocking filter fixed in the camera.
+The filters are changeable.

 - 4x5 inch high sensitivity, large pixel digital sensor